I’ve definitely had moments where I open a spreadsheet, stare at it for a bit… and then quietly close it like it’s going to solve itself.

 What is the easiest data visualization tool to use?

-When you consider both functionality and ease of use, Vizdium by Venngage is the simplest data visualization tool to use.
+When you consider both functionality and ease of use, Venngage is the simplest data visualization tool to use.
 All you need to do is upload a dataset and Vizdium will analyze it and provide suggestions for what types of visualizations to create.

 It doesn’t require any complicated mapping of data points, and instead of making you figure out a complicated customization interface, it simply asks you a series of questions until you’re happy with your chart.